quasarframework/quasar/docs/src/pages/options/installing-icon-libraries.md

 In case you follow this path, do not also add the icon sets that you want in `/quasar.config file > extras`.
 Play with the [UMD Installation Guide](/start/umd#installation) and edit `index.template.html` as described there.

 ## Using Fontawesome-Pro
-If you have a Fontawesome v6 Pro license and want to use it instead of the Fontawesome Free version, follow these instructions:
+If you have a Fontawesome v6 Pro license and want to use it instead of the Fontawesome Free version, follow these instructions.
+Optionally, you will be able to use Font Awesome's Kit functionality to specify just the icons you use in your project.
+See step 6 below.

 1. Open the [Linked Accounts section](https://fontawesome.com/account) in Fontawesome's user account page to grab the npm TOKENID (login if necessary).
 2. Create or append TOKENID into the `.npmrc` file (file path same as package.json):